 These patterns and systems are often hidden, layered, and historically entrenched.
 They shape who succeeds and who struggles — not only people, but also regions, cultures, and creation itself.
 Practicing social justice means examining these forces, challenging them, refusing to participate where possible, and actively working to change them.

-Religious institutes, grounded in long histories of service and spiritual reflection, are uniquely positioned to ask deeper questions:
+Religious institutes, grounded in long histories of service and spiritual reflection, are uniquely positioned to ask themselves deeper questions:

 As Milton Friedman’s individualistic ethos of “pull yourself up by your bootstraps” still shapes economic and social thinking, Sr. Elizabeth Johnson, CSJ, says that the Christian experience and spirituality of today “prizes not isolation but essential connectedness; not body-mind dualism but the holistic, embodied person; not patriarchy but inclusive feminism; not militarism but expenditure for the enhancement of life; not tribal nationalism but global justice.”